Tyler-Fanuele/master-snippets-/README.md

 > By Tyler Fanuele

-## What is master snippits?
+## What is master snippets?

 This is a python program that at a basic level copys code or text to your clipboard for pasting later on.
 It does this\
-by storing your snippits in a user accesable text file.
+by storing your snippets in a user accesable text file.

 ## How to get started